 Jess is in her second year of undergraduate studies in McMaster University’s Honours Integrated Science Program.
 She is pursuing a specialization in physics with a keen interest in astronomy.
 Jess previously completed a certificate in jazz performance and one year of a Bachelor of Music in jazz guitar at Humber College.
-This summer, Jess will work under the supervision of Dr. David Lafrenière to distinguish giant planets from brown dwarfs by their spectral signatures.
+In the summer of 2018, Jess worked under the supervision of Dr. David Lafrenière to distinguish giant planets from brown dwarfs by their spectral signatures.
 New high-resolution echelle spectrographs, SPIRou (for CFHT) and NIRPS (for the La Silla 3.6m telescope) are the first to have the necessary sensitivity.
-In preparation, Jess will assess the effective observational regimes and identify suitable target objects.
-Receiving the 2018 Trottier Grant will enable Jess to live in Montreal while completing her project.
-She is overjoyed to be involved in the exciting scientific endeavours of the iREx team.
+In preparation, Jess assessed the effective observational regimes and identified suitable target objects.
+Receiving the 2018 Trottier Grant enabled Jess to live in Montreal while completing her project.
+She was overjoyed to be involved in the exciting scientific endeavours of the iREx team.